 Clean the Surface

 Using a tack cloth or a clean, dry cloth, wipe down the surface to remove all traces of sawdust.
 With tack cloth, be especially gentle since the embedded beeswax can transfer to the surface, causing the paint to eventually fail.
+Turn the tack cloth over frequently to a clean side.

 Pour out the Chalkboard Paint